Solar Roof Vs Solar Panels ROI

 Are you in the market for solar?
 Instant Roofer is here to help answer all your questions about the differences between Solar Panels and Solar Roofs.
 But before we dive in we need to make some clear disclaimers for our return on investment calculator.

-Our Solar Panel and Solar Roof calculator assumes the quote you received from a solar company was designed to provide you with a zero-dollar electric bill.
+Our Solar Panel and Tesla solar roof calculator assumes the quote you received from a solar company was designed to provide you with a zero-dollar electric bill.
 However, you should know that even if you generate more than your consumption you will likely still have a minimum grid connection fee.
 For example, mine is $15/month.
 Additionally, solar panels and solar roofs will generate less electricity over time.
 Another consideration is that solar generation amounts will be less in winter and different based on your geographical location.

 So is our calculator perfect?
 No, many factors need to be addressed when trying to identify your return on investment.
 We built this calculator as a general guide to help you get a rough estimate on your investment return.